tautology0/dataconverters/README.md

 Homerton, Trinity and Corpus are converted to sans serif, serif and system.
 Which should be 98% correct most of the time.

-It will be quite verbose when converting, at the moment there's no way to switch this off.
+It will be quite verbose when converting, at the moment there's no way to switch this off other than redirecting it elsewhere.

+Recent additions support transformations and sprite.
+I stole the sprite code from Ian Jeffray (http://ian.jeffray.co.uk/riscos/).

 To use: